GauChoob/magination-rascript/guide/guide.md

 ***

 ![](https://media.retroachievements.org/Badge/463338.png) [Gotta Catch 'Em All](https://retroachievements.org/achievement/408602)
-_Forge all 77 forgeable dream creatures, and browse through all of them in the Equip Menu._
+_Forge all 77 forgeable dream creatures, and browse through all of them in the Equip Menu_

 These following Dream Creatures cannot be encountered without using a patch, and are therefore not included in the achievement:
 * Bolt Hyren